vinob09/lorebound/README.md

 	flask run
 	```
 ### Frontend Setup
 1. To run the React frontend in development, `cd` into the __react-vite__ directory and run `npm i` to install dependencies.
 The Dockerfile has a `--watch` flag attached to the `dist` build, and will containerize the entire application, making it easier to set up and deploy.
 Then, run `npm run dev` to view a local version of the project on your browser.

+## Upcoming Features
+* Live dice rolls 🎲
+* Chat functionality 🗣️
+* Map feature 🗺️